Building the capacity of American Muslim leaders to participate in the public square

 The USC Center for Islamic Thought, Culture and Practice (CITCAP) promotes scholarly research and community engagement on the relationship between Islam, Muslims and contemporary society, East and West.
 It brings the intellectual tradition of Islam, the evolving realities of modern...

 Promoting dialogue and creating resources for scholarship on Judaism and Islam

 Identifying the resources and capacities of California congregations for mobilization in man-made and natural disasters

 The Future50 project works to identify the rising generation of leaders (aged 24-35) motivated by faith and committed to religious pluralism, in the greater Los Angeles area.

-Working to advance religion-related scholarship by USC faculty and graduate students.
+Working to advance religion-related scholarship at USC.